sd3ph/sd3ph.github.io/README.md

                         <div class="opportunity">Postdoctoral Fellowships</div>
                     </div>

                     <p>This is your chance to work on projects that matter, surrounded by a community dedicated to pushing the boundaries of what's possible.
-We believe in the power of diverse perspectives and the magic that happens when brilliant people connect.</p>
+We believe in the power of diverse perspectives and the magic that happens when generative minds connect.</p>

                     <div class="call-to-action">
                         <h2>Ready to answer the call?</h2>
                         <p>We want to hear from you.
-Share your vision and your journey with us.<br>Email your one-page CV, a compelling Statement of Purpose (SOP), and a link to your webpage to:</p>
+Share your vision and your journey with us.<br>Email your one-page CV, a compelling SOP about your future plans :</p>
                         <a href="mailto:sumandutta.avvcb@gmail.com" class="email-link">EMAIL</a>
                     </div>